naikok/symfony-dockerized/README.md

 8) Execute doctrine migration in order to create the tables required as database system.

    php bin/console doctrine:migrations:migrate 20200514202426

+9) Load activities as examples to fill the mysql database with random activities.

+    php bin/console doctrine:fixtures:load

-9) Open a browser and go to http://127.0.0.1:8001 and you will be able to see the symfony app running!
+10) Open a browser and go to http://127.0.0.1:8001 and you will be able to see the symfony app running!